KKotlicki/Cibot/README.md

 **Development Rules:**
-1.  name variables clearly and by this standard: variable_name
+1.  name variables by PEP8 standard
-2.  name classes clearly and by this standard: ClassName
-3.  name files clearly and by this standard: fname_sname.foo
-4.  do not create subfolders or add any non-cog files in cogs/
+2.  do not create subfolders or add any non-cog files in cogs/
-5.  in cogs/ put only cog files with correct cog structure
-6.  if you want to create directory for something entirely different, do so in the main directory
+3.  if you want to create directory for new features, do so in the main directory
-7.  unless you have a good reason, do not change cibot.py script
+4.  unless you have a good reason, do not change cibot.py script
-8.  make sure to test your code before uploading
+5.  make sure to test your code before uploading
-9. remember not to break asynchronicity
+6. remember not to break asynchronicity
-10. do not duplicate function names, command aliases, or features
+7. do not duplicate function names, command aliases, or features
-11. do not duplicate function names, command aliases, or features
+8. do not duplicate function names, command aliases, or features

 **ToDo:**